Special Education Local Plan Area: Local PlanInstructions and required forms and documents.

 On, or before June 30th of each fiscal year, including an initial submission, SELPAs must complete and submit an Annual Budget Plan (Section D Template) and Annual Service Plan (Section E Template) to the CDE for consideration of approval.
-Annual Plans must also include Section A.
+Annual Plans must also include Section A, applicable Attachments and Certifications.

 SELPAs must adopt Sections D and E of the local plan annually.
 Prior to submitting the annual plans to the CDE for approval, each plan must be adopted at a public hearing convened by the SELPA.

 - Sections D and E must be adopted in accordance with the SELPA’s local plan at a public hearing prior to submitting the plan to the CDE for approval consideration.